 What’s different about the HG approach to therapy?

 People often ask how the human givens approach differs from other therapeutic approaches.
-The Professional Standards Authority did too when they were first assessing the HGI’s therapists register for accreditation.
+The Professional Standards Authority did too when they first assessed the HGI’s therapists register for accreditation.
 This is what we told them.

 The human givens approach to psychotherapy and counselling – which was one of the first to incorporate neuroscientific findings into therapeutic practice – is a brief, solution-focused approach, which helps people feel better and move on in their lives as quickly as possible – at its heart is the understanding that, when a human being’s essential emotional needs are met and their innate mental resources are being used correctly, they will be emotionally and mentally healthy.

 ...it helps an unprecedented three out of four clients achieve significant improvement or cure, usually in between one and six sessions (1)